SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: Introduction

-We present \textbf{SongFormer}, a simple, scalable framework that learns from \emph{heterogeneous supervision} while preserving temporal precision.
-SongFormer fuses short- and long-window self-supervised audio representations (30\,s and 420\,s) from MuQ and MusicFM to jointly capture fine-grained and long-range dependencies \cite{zhu2025muqselfsupervisedmusicrepresentation,won2023foundationmodelmusicinformatics}, and introduces a learned \emph{source embedding} that conditions on dataset provenance, enabling training with partial, noisy, and schema-mismatched labels.
-To support scaling and fair evaluation, we release \textbf{SongFormDB}, a large corpus of over 10k tracks spanning languages and genres, and \textbf{SongFormBench}, a 300-song expert-verified benchmark.
-On SongFormBench, SongFormer achieves state-of-the-art \emph{strict} boundary detection (HR.5F) and the highest functional label accuracy, surpassing strong baselines and Gemini 2.5 Pro while remaining computationally efficient.
+We present \textbf{SongFormer}, a simple, scalable framework that leverages multi-resolution SSL representations and learns from heterogeneous supervision.
+SongFormer fuses short- and long-window SSL representations (30~s and 420~s) from MuQ~\cite{zhu2025muqselfsupervisedmusicrepresentation} and MusicFM~\cite{won2023foundationmodelmusicinformatics} to jointly capture fine-grained and long-range dependencies.
+Additionally, a learned source embedding is introduced to condition on dataset provenance, enabling effective training with partial, noisy, and schema-mismatched labels across diverse sources.
+To support large-scale training and fair evaluation, we release \textbf{SongFormDB}, a large corpus of over 14k songs spanning languages and genres, and \textbf{SongFormBench}, a 300-song expert-verified benchmark.